niclake/daily-sports-email/README.md

 - In your repo, go to `Actions`, and find the workflow.
 Run it via the dropdown.
 You should receive an email.
 Hooray!
 - Wait until your schedule cron time.
 You should receive an email.
 Double hooray!

+### For MLB

+You do not need any additional information.

+### For NBA

+You will need a [SportsData.IO](https://sportsdata.io) account, and an NBA API Free Trial.
+Add a `SPORTS_DATA_KEY_NBA` value to your `.env` file for local testing, and/or to your Github Secrets for running the automation.

+### For NFL

+You will need a [SportsData.IO](https://sportsdata.io) account, and an NFL API Free Trial.
+Add a `SPORTS_DATA_KEY_NFL` value to your `.env` file for local testing, and/or to your Github Secrets for running the automation.

 ## To Do

 - [X] README